chipolaris/BootForum/README.md

 Full features web based forum/disscussion/bulletin board software implemented using Java, Spring Boot, Eclipselink, Primefaces, and W3.CSS.

 * Cross-platform supported.
 All platforms that run Java: Unix/Linux, Windows, or Mac OS.
-* Support all relational databases that provide JDBC connectivity.
+* Pre-bundled with embedded H2 database but will work with all relational databases that provide JDBC connectivity.
 Tested on Postgresql, H2, MySQL, SQL Server, and Oracle.
+* Pre-bundled with Tomcat 9.
+No need to install a separate Web container.
+Also can be run in a dedicated servlet container if desired (Tomcat/Jetty, etc)
-* Responsive web designed using W3.CSS framework to display and function well on all screen sizes (desktop, tablet, or mobile phone)
+* Responsive design using W3.CSS framework to display and function well on all screen sizes (desktop, tablet, or mobile phone)
 * _**Very easy**_ to operate: run out of the box with minimal configuration.
 Run-time configuration flexibilty enabled by Spring Boot.

 ###  [**View BootForum Screenshots**](Screenshots.md "Screenshots")